vivek-bombatkar/MyLearningNotes/spark/readme.md

 - Partitioning will not be helpful in all applications — for example, if a given RDD is only scanned once, there is no point in partitioning it in advance.
 It is only useful when a dataset is reused multiple times in key-oriented operations such as joins.
 - ***partitionBy***
 - HashPartitioner

+## <a name="4"></a>Loading and Saving Your Data
+- Comprassion optison : gzip, lzo, bzip2, zlib, Snappy
 -

+## <a name="5"></a>Advanced Spark Programming
+- ***accumulators*** to aggregate information.
+- One of the most common uses of accumulators is to count events that occur during job execution for debugging purposes.
+- Note that tasks on worker nodes cannot access the accumulator’s value — from the point of view of these tasks, accumulators are write-only variables.
+- ***speculative execution*** Spark can preemptivley launch a “speculative” copy of the task on another node, and take its result if that finishes.
+- accumulators updated in actions vs in transformations
+- broadcast variables to efficiently distribute large values. allow the program to efficiently send a large, read-only value to all the worker nodes for use in one or more Spark operations.
+- ***PrePartition operations***: mapPartition, foreachPartition, mapPartitionWithIndex
+-

+## <a name="6"></a>Running on a Cluster